-- 1. securities according to article 193 KAGB, - 2. money market instruments according to article 194 KAGB. - 3. bank balances according to article 195 KAGB, - 4. investment fund units according to article 196 KAGB - 5. derivatives according to article 197 KAGB, - 6. other investment instruments according to article 198 KAGB.
+- 1. securities according to article 193 KAGB, - 2. money market instruments according to article 194 KAGB. - 3. bank balances according to article 195 KAGB, - investment fund units according to article 196 KAGB. - 5. derivatives according to article 197 KAGB, - other investment instruments according to article 198 KAGB.

 Through the UCITS fund, the Company promotes environmental and social characteristics or a combination of these characteristics and discloses information in accordance with article 8 (1) of Regulation (EU) 2019/2088 on sustainabilityrelated disclosures in the financial services sector ("Disclosure Regulation"), without pursuing an explicit ESG and/or sustainable investment strategy.
 When selecting the assets, the Company assesses and considers not only typical criteria such as performance, liquidity, risk and the financial and economic success of an issuer but also the issuer's performance in the areas of environment, social and governance (ESG standards).
 The assessment and consideration of ESG standards takes place within the framework of the implementation of the individual investment strategy for the UCITS fund in the form of basic exclusions of assets, which restrict the investment universe.
-These exclusions are more fundamental, which is why they do not constitute a focus on investments in sustainable assets or a sustainable investment strategy note loans shall be attributed to the investment limit applicable for interest-bearing securities.
-Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities as defined in sentence 1.
+These exclusions are more fundamental, which is why they do not constitute a focus on investments in sustainable assets or a sustainable investment strategy.